Mary Swartz Rose

 Mary Swartz Rose (October 31, 1874 – February 1, 1941) was an American laboratory scientist and educator in the fields of nutrition and dietetics.

 Early life and education

-Mary Swartz Rose was born in Newark, Ohio, the first of five children of Hiram Schwartz and Martha Jane Davies.
+Mary Swartz Rose was born in Newark, Ohio, the first of five children of lawyer Hiram B. Swartz and Martha Jane Davies.

 Rose graduated from high school in 1892, valedictorian of her class.
 She graduated from Denison University in 1901, in Liberal Arts.
 In 1906, she received a B.S. in Household Arts from Teachers College, Columbia University.
 She then went to Yale University, where she received her PhD (studying under Lafayette Mendel) in Physiological Chemistry in 1909.

 Career

 After her graduation from Yale, Rose began a career at Columbia University Teachers College that lasted the rest of her life.
 Rose and Henry Sherman created the nation's first program in nutrition there.
 From 1910 to 1923 she was named Professor of Household Arts.
 From 1923 onward, she was Professor of Nutrition.
 Rose was famous both as an educator and as a laboratory scientist, as the titles of her works show.
 She was a prolific author, and wrote both scientific and technical works and pamphlets designed to educate ordinary citizens in the consequences of scientific advances on food selection, preparation, and nutritional planning.
 Rose worked associated with Herbert Hoover during the years of World War I, produced scientific recipes and balanced menus for the military, and played a part in the development of Army rations.